Georgia PM Says Copycat Russian Law To Be Passed Amid Protests - UrduPoint

 - 'As long as it takes' -

-Outside parliament, the mood was unpredictable, with riot police crowded in one street behind parliament, and protesters appearing defiant.

-"We are planning to stay here for as long as it takes," 22-year-old Mariam Karlandadze told AFP.

-AFP journalists saw hundreds of riot police lining a street behind parliament, where security forces had carried out detentions at dawn.
+Earlier AFP journalists saw hundreds of riot police lining a street behind parliament, where security forces had carried out detentions at dawn at overnight protests.

 Georgia later opened a probe into the abuse of police power after the EU -- which granted Tbilisi candidate status last year -- urged an investigation.